JOIN THE MISSA DEL GALL, the TRADITIONAL barcelona CHRISTMAS MASS

 The Pedralbes monastery is located in the upper area of Barcelona, outside the usual tourist circuit.
 It is a medieval monastery which houses an interesting museum with pieces (paints, sculptures…) from its own collection.
 There still lives a community of nuns of the Order of St. Claire deeply rooted in the population of the city: even today there is a habit for brides to give the nuns a dozen eggs before their wedding so they pray that it does not rain.
 Each year for Christmas they exhibit a nativity scene that can be visited freely.
-During Christmas mass, the nuns sing as they have traditionally done for centuries, what makes it a very unique and spiritual celebration.
+During their Christmas midnight mass, the nuns sing as they have traditionally done for centuries, what makes it a very unique and spiritual celebration.

 Caputxins de Sarrià Convent